‘Return’ this Lent

 Individual Sacrament of Reconciliation

-The Sacrament of Penance is a beautiful gift, offering us the chance to confess our sins, seek forgiveness, and experience the boundless mercy of Jesus Christ.
-In Confession, we bring our shortcomings before the Lord, not to face judgment, but to receive His healing grace and renewal of heart.
+The sacrament of reconciliation is a beautiful gift, offering us the chance to confess our sins, seek forgiveness, and experience the boundless mercy of Jesus Christ.
+In confession, we bring our shortcomings before the Lord, not to face judgment, but to receive His healing grace and renewal of heart.

 Come and be renewed!